Twofold Multiprior Preferences and Failures of Contingent Reasoning: Introduction

-Several well-known models of choice under uncertainty express a degree of caution of conservatism, for example minmax preferences \citep{gilboa1989maxmin}, and variational preferences \citep*{maccheroni2006ambiguity}.
-TFC differs from these in providing an incomplete ranking of acts.
-We offer a connection through an extension result in the spirit of \cite*{gilboa2010objective}; see Section~\ref{sec:subjectiveandobjective}.
+Several well-known models of choice under uncertainty express a degree of caution or conservatism, for example maxmin preferences \citep{gilboa1989maxmin}, and variational preferences \citep*{maccheroni2006ambiguity}.
+Twofold preferences differ from these in providing an incomplete ranking of acts.
+In Section~\ref{sec_extension} we offer a connection through an extension result from twofold preferences to complete preferences, in the spirit of \cite*{gilboa2010objective}, \cite*{cerreia2016objective}, \cite*{cerreia2020rational}, and \cite*{frick2021objective}.